Writing an ImageUpload class in php

 <?php

-Next i am going to create the properties that i am going to use throughout the class.
-All the properties except the error property are set to private.
+Then i am going to create the properties that i am going to use throughout the class.
+All the properties except the $error, and $success property are set to private.
 There is no need to be public.

 class ImageUpload{